joeynunzio/homework-1/README.md

 * What is the scheme/protocol?  http
 * What is the host?  lehman.edu
 * What is the port number?
 80
-* What is the path?
+* What is the path?  academics/mathematics-computer-science/index
 * What are the query parameters?  (no ?)
 * What is the fragment?  (no #)

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?  https
-* What is the host?
+* What is the host?  en.wikipedia
 * What is the port number?
 443
-* What is the path?
+* What is the path?  wiki/Greek_alphabet
 * What are the query parameters?  (no ?)
 * What is the fragment?
 Glyph_variants